 The M.S. in Food Systems and Society program serves as a foundation to enhance your current food system career or pursue new opportunities in this rapidly growing field.
 High demand for fundamental changes in food consumption and practices is fueling policy innovation, new business, social movements and nonprofit expansion.
 Innovation is constant and the drive toward equitable food systems is expanding rapidly.
 Discover how an M.S. from Marylhurst can grow your food system career.

-The M.S in Food Systems & Society program is now accepting inquiries and applicants for 2017.
+The M.S in Food Systems & Society program is now accepting inquiries and applications for 2018.

 M.S. in Food Systems and Society Degree: Career Opportunities

 Our graduates are well-positioned to lead nonprofit organizations, work in the policy arena, create innovative enterprises, become food writers or make a positive difference within existing food sector enterprises.
 Graduates have moved on to careers with job titles including:

 After earning an M.S. in Food Systems and Society from Marylhurst in 2015, Kristy Athens is frequently invited to speak about food choices as part of the Oregon Conversation Project.
 Today, Kristy applies her food systems degree through her work for the NE Oregon Economic Development District as an Outreach Specialist and recently participated in panel discussions at the Yale Food Systems Symposium.